Fdawgs/node-poppler/README.md

 ### poppler.pdfToCairo

-Example of an `async` `await` call poppler.pdfToCairo, to convert only the first and second page of a PDF file to PNG:
+Example of an `async` `await` call to poppler.pdfToCairo, to convert only the first and second page of a PDF file to PNG:

 ```js
 const { Poppler } = require("node-poppler");